-- 1. Tests are conducted at least twice an academic year. - Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count. - 2.
+- 1. Tests are conducted at least twice an academic year.
+Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count.
+When resitting a pass mark, use should be made of planned, regular opportunities.
+A special resit arrangement applies to meeting the admission threshold for study program 13/14.
+See Art.
+17 paragraph 3 of these OER and chapter 2.1 of Annex 1. - 2.
 At least two opportunities to take tests that assess the material they have learned will be offered.
 Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
 An up-to-date description of the material to be tested can be found in the most recent project manual, which can be found on n@tschool.
 A student can view the guidebook by requesting access from the n@tschool administrator of the study programme.